Slumdog Programmer

 In hindsight, this makes it all the more surprising that I felt qualified to offer advice on the course contents right after graduation.

-I participated in several meetings where we debated the useful and dispensable parts of the course.
+I participated in several meetings where we debated the useful and dispensable parts of the program.
 In those days, most people did database work, so there was a vocal part of the group that felt that databases, SQL, form designers and report generators were all that were needed.
 ‘Who needs compilers, data structures, numerical analysis, statistics and all that stuff?
 And why are they shoving courses on organizational behavior and economics down our throats?’.

 I don’t recall how far I supported such positions.
 I might have been ambivalent in response to such sentiments.
 But I was certainly party to the group recommendations.
 Our recommendation, as I recall, was to lighten the students' workload by dropping a few courses.